MajidMehrnia/Electromechanical-Systems-Engineering/README.md

 <img width="1918" height="795" alt="9-5" src="https://github.com/user-attachments/assets/9f4ab89b-5ed5-444d-8c9b-95f26ebda8a4" />
 <br><br>

-## Embedded Firmware Development

-This project also includes a conceptual **Embedded C firmware architecture** for an electric vehicle **Vehicle Control Unit (VCU)**.
+This project  includes a conceptual **Embedded C firmware architecture** for an electric vehicle **Vehicle Control Unit (VCU)**.
 The firmware layer connects the model-based vehicle system architecture with real-time embedded control, vehicle-state management and CAN-based communication with major vehicle subsystems.

 The implementation is structured around an STM32-based VCU with **C, FreeRTOS and CAN communication**, following a modular architecture suitable for prototyping and Hardware-in-the-Loop (HIL) development.